inspire99/freecodecamp_responsive_web_design_certification/README.md

 2. 1.
 Say Hello to HTML elements ( headline - h1, h2, paragraph - p, placeholder-lorem ipsum, commenting code)
 3. 2.
 HTML5 elements - main, section, nav, header, footer, video, article ( descriptive structure of html - helpful for seo and accessibility)
 4. 3.   img element - `<img>` is the tag, and it needs to have `alt` attribute. `alt` attribute is for accessibility, if incase image is not loaded, then text in alt attribute is displayed
+5. 4. anchor element - `<a>` allows to access external content, `href` attribute contains hyperlink to external content, and text within anchor element allows user to click